1293 - How to backup and recover Gmail

 Note:

 • To use the service, you need to be both a RedApp company administrator, and a Google super administrator for your tenant organisation.
+Read more about Google Workspace admin roles in this article on their knowledge base.

 • Google recommends creating a new super admin email address for this that is not specific to a particular user.
 Read more here.